Lynne Talley firstname.lastname@example.org

 Publication review (write a short paper):

 Length: short - 3 to 4 pages (1.5 or double-spaced) at most.
 Please follow basic standards for references.
-We will provide information on standard formats; if you would like to check in with me prior to handing in your paper, please do.
+See the last lines below.
+Your grade will decrease if you do not include such a section.
+If you would like to check in with me prior to handing in your paper, please do.

 Pick a topic that falls in the broad range of topics in DPO.
 Find two papers on the topic: one historical (pre-2000) and one current (post-2005 or so).
 The earlier paper should be a seminal ("classic") paper for the topic; it should be highly cited and now part of our basic understanding of the ocean.
 The recent paper can be something more specific that builds on or solves a problem remaining from the original paper.
 (You don't have to decide whether it will be a "classic".)